learn-co-curriculum/phase-4-authenticating-users-readme/README.md

    * The user GETs `/login`
    * The user enters their username.
 There is no password.
    * The user submits the form, POSTing to `/login`.
-   * In the create action of the `SessionsController` we set a cookie on the users browser by writing their username into the session hash.
+   * In the create action of the `SessionsController` we set a cookie on the user's browser by writing their username into the session hash.
    * Thereafter, the user is logged in. `session[:username]` will hold their username.

 Let's write a `SessionsController` to handle these routes.
 This controller has two actions, `new` and `create`, which we'll map in `routes.rb` to `get` and `post` on `/login`.